ipspace/blog/content/posts/2022/01/isis-unnumbered.md

 <!--more-->
 * It works like a charm on Arista EOS and Cisco IOS XE.
 * Cisco NXOS [has a few quirks](/2022/01/isis-unnumbered.html#addendum-nxos-quirks).
-* Junos (vSRX 20.3R1.8) refused to consider installing IPv4 prefixes into the IP routing table even though the topology database showed IPv4 and IPv6 unicast IS neighbors.
-IPv6 worked like a charm (no surprise there due to link-local addresses).
+* Junos vSRX works well with unnumbered IPv4 P2P links.
+IPv6 works like a charm (no surprise there due to link-local addresses).

 We'll use the following lab topology to run our tests.
 All devices run the same network operating system.
 All physical interfaces are unnumbered -- the only IP addresses in the lab are assigned to loopback interfaces.
 P2P links have cost 10, the LAN link has cost 5.